 1. All volunteers need to attend a Volunteer Orientation and Training Session.
 These are held on Saturday at 9.30am and Sunday at 10am.

-2. Volunteer hours are between 10am and 2pm daily.
+2. Volunteer hours are between 10am and 2pm Tuesday to Friday and 10am and 1pm on weekends and public holidays.

 3. An adult supervisor (teacher/parent/volunteer) needs